 Who’s with me in saying that macaroni and cheese is one of the biggest comfort foods of all time?
 It’s totally decadent with the creamy sauce (homemade varieties, anyway) and full of cheesy goodness.
-This particular recipe contains a secret ingredient that adds an extra touch of creaminess, and sets it apart from all other macaroni and cheeses.
+This particular recipe contains a secret ingredient that adds an extra touch of creaminess and sets it apart from all other macaroni and cheeses.

 You can always add stuff to macaroni and cheese recipes, based on your tastes.
-Add in ham, seafood or vegetables, or even get creative by adding a potato chip or bread crumb topping.
+Add in ham, seafood, or vegetables, or even get creative by adding a potato chip or bread crumb topping.

 Don’t fight with the kids about eating their vegetables on Christmas, just cover them in cheese!
-Plus, anything made with bacon…yes please!
+Plus, anything made with bacon…yes, please!
 Make this ahead of time and bake it off right before dinner is served.
 So simple!

-Another easy way to weave veggies into Christmas dinner is to simple add bacon to them.
+Another easy way to weave veggies into Christmas dinner is to simply add bacon to them.
 Who can say no to bacon?
 Give this recipe a try for both sweet and savory flavors in one dish on the Christmas table.

 No skimp on flavor (or fanciness) here!
 If you’ve never had duchess potatoes before, then these are definitely worth a try.
-The base is pretty much just mashed potatoes, and then they’re kicked up a notch when they’re piped onto a baking sheet and baked until golden brown.
+The base is pretty much just mashed potatoes, kicked up a notch when they’re piped onto a baking sheet and baked until golden brown.
 These are topped with a sprinkling of parmesan and parsley, but you can sprinkle on any toppings of your choice.
 Very elegant, and the perfect addition to any Christmas dinner.